albill/albill.github.com/_posts/2006-12-09-ken-wilber-is-in-the-hospital.markdown

 ---
+author: admin
+date: '2006-12-09 01:10:38'
 layout: post
+slug: ken-wilber-is-in-the-hospital
+status: publish
 title: Ken Wilber is in the hospital
-published: true
-meta:
-  ljID: "2323"
-tags:
+wordpress_id: '1476'
+categories:
 - Notable People
-type: post
-status: publish
 ---
 Ken Wilber apparently went to the hospital Thursday.
 <blockquote>Early Wednesday morning Ken was admitted to a local hospital for repeated seizures and an abnormal cardiac pattern.
 Ken is currently in stable condition in the Intensive Care Unit.</blockquote>